Polar Bear Migration Fly-In Photo Safari Overview

 Due to the nature of wildlife, there may be days when polar bears arenâ€™t near the cabins.
 During these times, weâ€™ll take short, guided hikes and walking excursions out on the tundra to look for other Arctic wildlife and to photograph the stunning landscapes.
 These short hikes often provide more opportunities to photograph polar bears, as well as other Arctic wildlife, including Arctic hares, Arctic foxes, martens, willow ptarmigan, and snowy owls.
 If lucky, we may also see gyrfalcons and wolverines.

 On our polar bear tours, you can expect to see from 1 to 10 polar bears per day along with a variety of other Arctic wildlife.
 You can expect the majority of photographs to be taken with cameras mounted on tripods or handheld cameras while standing our crouching.
 Participants should be mobile and fit enough to be able to comfortably walk 1 to 3 kilometres with a small amount of photographic gear and equipment.

-- Be the first to live where the polar bears live.
-Observe them virtually 24-7 from the Arctic Kingdom Polar Bear Cabins
+- Observe polar bears up close from our Arctic Kingdom Polar Bear Cabins

-- Northern Lights at night – Observe the shimmering hues of greens and reds of the northern lights
+- Enjoy the magical Northern Lights at night with their shimmering hues of greens and reds